 Rick Lichtenberg, media design artist from the Netherlands

-We had craft stations, where locals could work together with the artists; Liset van Dommelen did printing, Svetlana Kyrlyk and Ruslan Gleb painting stones and bags, Miriam Hartmann and Janin Salzger gymnastics, dance and acro-yoga, and our team did crafts – drawing bears and making wolf masks – and cooking hotdogs on the campfire.
+We had craft stations, where locals could work together with the artists; Liset van Dommelen did printing, Svitlana Kyrlyk and Ruslan Gleb painting stones and bags, Miriam Hartmann and Janin Salzger gymnastics, dance and acro-yoga, and our team did crafts – drawing bears and making wolf masks – and cooking hotdogs on the campfire.
 Additionally, we had a Wilderness photography and “Human-nature coexistence” exhibitions.
 For a taste of the event, it was covered in the local news here.

 Plein Air was nice: place, surrounding, nature, culture, but not enough time to explore it.

 I wish European Wilderness Society and National Nature Park “Synevyr” a success and believe in future cooperation.

 Next time would be good to invite more locals to the project.

 I believe that local will see the treasure their culture and nature have and will use them in sustainable way.
 For example, as we do in Czech Republic UNESCO Man and Biosphere reserve “White Carpathians”